utshomax/postman-docs/src/pages/docs/developer/postman-api/make-postman-api-call.md

 1. In the Postman API collection you can find the **Fork** option in the overview tab.
 Select <img alt="Fork icon" src="https://assets.postman.com/postman-docs/icon-fork.jpg#icon" width="14px"> **Fork**.
 You can also select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection's name, then **Create a fork**.

-2. Enter a label for your forked collection in the **Fork label** text box.
-You’ll also need to select the workspace in which to create the forked collection in the **Workspace** text box.
+2. Enter a label for your forked collection in the **Fork label** box.
+You’ll also need to select the workspace in which to create the forked collection in the **Workspace** box.

     <img src="https://assets.postman.com/postman-docs/v10/postman-api-fork-collection.jpg" alt="Fork the Postman API collection" width="400px"/>